uptane/uptane-standard/uptane-standard.md

 #### Delegations {#targets_role_delegations}

-The top-level Targets role on the Image repository MAY delegate the responsibility of signing metadata to other, custom-defined roles referred to as delegated targets.
+The Targets role on the Image repository MAY delegate the responsibility of signing metadata to other, custom-defined roles referred to as delegated targets.
 If it does, it MUST do so as specified in {{delegations_meta}}.

 Responsibility for signing images or a subset of images MAY be delegated to more than one role and therefore it is possible for two different roles to be trusted for signing a particular image.
 For this reason, delegations MUST be prioritized.